demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

    This playbook automates the process of creating or editing a policy.

    The first task in the playbook checks if there is a security policy that matches the playbook inputs.
-If there is no security policy that matches the playbook inputs, a new policy will be created.
-If there is a security policy that matches the playbook inputs, the user will have the option to modify the existing policy or create a new hardened policy.
+If there is no security policy that matches the playbook inputs, a new policy is created.
+If there is a security policy that matches the playbook inputs, the user has the option to modify the existing policy or create a new hardened policy.

 - **PAN-OS edit existing policy**